TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

-#  Analysis plan for sex stratify autosomal chromosomes
+#  Analysis plan for sex stratified autosomal chromosomes

-The purpose of this pipeline is to provide detail on sex stratif analysis for CAD .
+The purpose of this pipeline is to provide detail on sex stratified analysis for CAD.
 Please test additive models using logistic regression, accounting for genotype imputation uncertainty (i.e. SNP probability or dosage).

 **NOTE: While sharing your summary statistics, please structure the file name as follow: